Chart Color Schemes

 Employment

-The area has 1,902 residents employed, but its unemployment rate is higher than Rest of Vic.'s by 3.3%.
-Workforce participation lags at 51.2% compared to Rest of Vic.'s 57.4%.
-Leading industries are health care & social assistance, manufacturing, and construction.
-Health care & social assistance has a notable concentration, with employment levels at 1.3 times the regional average.
+The unemployment rate was 7.3% in the past year, with an estimated employment growth of 1.4%.
+As of September 2025, 1,930 residents are employed, but the unemployment rate is higher than Rest of Vic.'s at 3.8%, indicating room for improvement.
+Workforce participation lags behind at 51.2% compared to Rest of Vic.'s 57.4%.
+Top industries include health care & social assistance, manufacturing, and construction.

 Frequently Asked Questions - Employment